-terminal (7), percentage of the throttle position is shown on, 0% in the position of engine stop (trim and stick down), 100% with stick/trim full up and between 10% and 30% at idle.
-This now completes your radio setup and should only need doing again if the radio settings are changed.
+On some Futaba transmitters, it has been found that the throttle channel the sense of movement may require reversing (Servo reverse) and to repeat the transmitter alignment.
+The correct adjustment of the throttle adjustment on the ecu can be verified in the second screen of the data terminal, the percentage of the throttle position should read 0% at the position of engine stop (trim and stick down), 100% with stick/trim full up and between 10% and 30% at idle.